Ramblings on Consciousness

 Is consciousness more than we make it out to be?

-Is it that disctinct neurochemical processes isolated to thought can take place in conjunction with neurochemical processes that result in physical action,
+Is it that distinct neurochemical processes isolated to thought can take place in conjunction with neurochemical processes that result in physical action, whereas “non-conscious” organisms only have neurochemical processes that relate to action?

 Is there anything that actually distinguishes a neurochemical process isolated to internal thought from one that results in action in the context of consciousness?

-find me on my socials and let me in on this secret of the universe.
+If any philosophers have a response to this (professionals, amateurs, and hobbyists invited), find me on my socials and let me in on this secret of the universe.

 Hmm... maybe all that typing wasn’t so pointless after all.